Raitou/GCNet/docs/en/net/The Overall Structure.md

 ## Header
 > 6A 00 E7 8E 02 00 00 00 58 58 58 58 58 58 58 58

-In all packets, it represents the first 16 bytes of the received *data*.
+In all packets, it represents the first 16 bytes of the received *buffer*.
 It contains some basic informations about the packet, which will be explained in detail below.
 > Note: all the data in the header is written in the [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) format.

 ### Size